 Cultural and Archaeological Resource Compliance

-FIELDWORK AUTHORIZATION REQUIREMENT: The agency requires written fieldwork authorization prior to conducting archaeological investigations on trust lands.
-Please find the links to the fillable pdf form and the memo outlining the system and other requirements for working on trust lands below.
+ARCHAEOLOGICAL FIELDWORK AUTHORIZATION REQUIREMENT: SITLA requires state-permitted archaeologists to obtain written fieldwork authorization prior to conducting archaeological investigations on trust lands.
+Please find the links to the fillable pdf form and the memo outlining the system and other requirements for working on trust lands below: